LAACARC Council Meeting / HAMCON Meeting

 The Radio Baker2Vegas W7RBV Site:

-We are the official Baker to Vegas Challenge Cup Relay Communications site.
-We provide all of the official communications information for Baker2Vegas.
-For more information, please go to www.radiobaker2vegas.org
+They are the official Baker to Vegas Challenge Cup Relay Communications site.
+They provide all of the official communications information for Baker2Vegas.

 The Rallydata.com-Road Rally Volunteer Website: